Skyppex/keychain.nvim/README.md

-# keychain.nvim
+# punch-card.nvim

-your keychain is a buffer which lets you edit your registers
+your punch-card is a buffer which lets you edit your registers

 ## installation